Scouting the opposition

 3. Offensive analysis.

 Brown said it’s crucial to identify which offenses your opponent runs the most and which ones have the potential to give your team the most problems.
 Consider how you’re going to defend and determine appropriate counters to ball screens and coverages.
-Through watching film, note how other teams have tried to defend, what’s worked and what hasn’t.
+When watching film, note how other teams defend, what worked and what didn’t.
 All of this is useful for your upcoming game.

 The coaching staff should discuss tendencies, lineups and how the opposition likes to adjust in certain situations.
-Be careful not to get caught up in details that won’t have a significant impact on how you’re going to play.
+Be careful not to focus on details that won’t affect how you play.